jackyzha0/quartz/content/notes/23-exterior-routing.md

 BGP Attributes
 ![BGP Attributes|300](https://i.imgur.com/B11GmqN.png)

+> [!INFO] can look into these more if you want to.
+EXAM ask about this

 AS-Path and Loop Detection
 - AS_PATH: sequence of AS identifiers that the route advertisement has traversed.
 ![|300](https://i.imgur.com/iRDCAwJ.png)

+> [!INFO] recieve three updates from neighbor (lower left rect)
+> direct connection to 100 is better than path through 200 and 100

 Next_Hop
 - IP address of the next-hop router along the path to the destination.
 	- On eBGP sessions, the next hop is set to the IP address of the border router of the neighbouring AS.
 	- On iBGP sessions, the next hop is not modified.
 ![|300](https://i.imgur.com/CTsG8xq.png)

+> [!INFO] dont need to update next hop in internal network. never have direction connetc with border router unless they do. but if they are it should be eBGP.

 Local Preference
 - The first criteria used to select routes